Clinical Education: 0333 2414 289 or +441626 882166 if calling from abroad.

 3. Continue to highlight the application of the ABCD of nutrition Evaluation in Case 2

-4. Summarize 4 functional tests that can be used in the clinic which can suggest nutrition inadequacy.
+4. Summarise 4 functional tests that can be used in the clinic which can suggest nutrition inadequacy.

 Session: Lowering the Toxic Body Burden Using Diet, Lifestyle, and Other Strategies